bendahl/uinput/README.md

 Uinput [![Build Status](https://travis-ci.org/bendahl/uinput.svg?branch=master)](https://travis-ci.org/bendahl/uinput)
 ======

-This package provides pure go wrapper functions for the LINUX uinput device and therefore allows the creation of virtual input devices in userland.
-As it stands right now, only virtual keyboards are supported.
-Support for relative and absolute input devices will be added later on.
+This package provides pure go wrapper functions for the LINUX uinput device, which allows to create virtual input devices in userspace.
+At the moment this package offers a virtual keyboard implementation as well as a virtual mouse device.
+The keyboard can be used to either send single key presses or hold down a specified key and release it later (useful for building game controllers).
+The mouse device issues relative positional change events to the x and y asix of the mouse pointer and may also fire click events (left and right click).
+More functionality will be added in future version.

 Please note that you will need to make sure to have the necessary rights to write to uinput.
 You can either chmod your uinput device, or add a rule in /etc/udev/rules.d to allow your user's group or a dedicated group to write to the device.
-An example file could be named "99-user.rules" and the line you would need to add for "user", belonging to the group "utest" would be <pre><code>KERNEL=="uinput", GROUP="utest", MODE:="0660"</code></pre> Also, make sure to restart in order for these settings to work.
-Which approach you'll take is up to you, although I would encourage the creation of a udev rule, as it is the clean approach.
+You may use the following two commands to add the necessary rights for you current user to a file called 99-$USER.rules (where $USER is your current user's name):
+<pre><code>
+echo KERNEL==\"uinput\", GROUP=\"$USER\", MODE:=\"0660\" | sudo tee /etc/udev/rules.d/99-$USER.rules
+sudo udevadm trigger
+</code></pre>

 Installation
 -------------